Buyers Guide to Steam Irons and Steam Generators

 Prevents limescale build up in your steam iron and improves performance and life of your iron.
 Various methods are employed to achieve this: the most popular being replaceable or lifetime cartridges or tablets or removable and washable filters.
 Some irons also have an additional "calc-clean" procedure which you need to run every so often

-This safety feature activates after the iron has been inactive for a certain amount of time, either resting on its soleplate or left idle on its heel
+This safety feature activates after the iron has been inactive for a certain amount of time, either resting on its soleplate or left idle on its heel.
+More info

 Bar Pressure

-The amount of steam pressure generated is measured in bars - with 4.5 and 5 being the highest and most effective.
+The amount of steam pressure generated is measured in bars - with 5, 6 or higher being the highest and most effective

 Cord Length